paga-hb/C1VI1B_2025/README.md

 ## Delopment Environment Setup

-First, make sure you have installed Visual Studio Code, the .NET Sdk, Git, and Miniconda on your computer.
+First, make sure you have installed Visual Studio Code, Git, and Miniconda on your computer.

 ### Software